Glucocorticoids Are Steroid Hormones That Control Cellular Responses

 Metabolic Effects

 Glucocorticoids play a crucial role in regulating glucose metabolism.
 They promote gluconeogenesis in the liver, increasing the production of glucose from non-carbohydrate sources such as amino acids and glycerol.
-Glucocorticoids also inhibit glucose uptake in peripheral tissues, such as muscle and adipose tissue, leading to increased blood glucose levels.
+So glucocorticoids also inhibit glucose uptake in peripheral tissues, such as muscle and adipose tissue, leading to increased blood glucose levels.
 Additionally, they stimulate lipolysis, the breakdown of triglycerides into fatty acids, providing an alternative energy source.

 Immune Function